tBaxter/questions-for-employers/README.md

 **Do managers regularly hold 1:1s?** What about skip levels?
 What sort of topics are discussed?

-**Who would I directly report to?** Honestly, I'm not sure this one is valuable unless you plan to internet-stalk your future boss.
-But I keep it because it can, in some cases, help you get a better sense of the org chart and where you'd be on it.
+**Who would I directly report to?** Honestly, In some cases, this question can help you get a better sense of the org chart and where you'd be on it.
+It can also be a clue on whether the org is hiring you for a specific team, or just putting you in a pool of new hires to be farmed out as needed.

 **What’s your (or my future boss’) leadership style?**